Kamholtz/notes/vault/obsidian.setup.md

 ## Outstanding Issues

-- [ ] Look into how to paste images with a custom name
+- [x] Look into how to paste images with a custom name
+  - Resolved with
   - Images with spaces in the name (represented as `%`) do not get displayed in Dendron.
 Obisidian creates filenames with spaces for pasted images by default
   - Example: `![](assets/images/Pasted%20image%2020220130092423.png)`
     - [File links with spaces · Issue #2228 · dendronhq/dendron](https://github.com/dendronhq/dendron/issues/2228)